pearcej/cpp4python/_sources/Cpp4Python/cppprimdatatypes.rst

 For Python programmers the following error is likely to be even more common.
 Suppose we forgot the declaration for ``cel`` and instead left line 6 blank.
-What would happen when we type ``gcc tempConv.cpp`` on the command line?
+What would happen when we compile our program?
 We would get an error such as:

 ::